Sleeps 2 dogs allowed

 Sleeps 2 people dogs allowed

 Breathe deeply, slow your heart rate and unknot those muscles.
 At Lamb's Tale Shepherd's Hut there are no demands on your time; simply sit back in perfect solitude, relax, and drink in the glorious views over meadows, fields and woodlands as far as the eye can see.
-Or else you can fire up your own private hot tub (logs included), trek into the hills on your mountain bike and come back for some chilling out under the stars.
+Or you can trek into the hills on your mountain bike before chilling out under the stars in your own private hot tub.
 Why?
 Because you're worth it.

 Out and About